This article first appeared in Card Player magazine.

 Update.
 A few columns back, I explained that you should be much more liberal in your hand selection when the casino is charging seat rental than when a percentage of the pot is being raked as house profit.
 While, that’s not our topic today, I’ll tell why once more, then I’ll tell you what to do in a different type of situation – where the player in the dealer position pays a fixed fee.

 First, the reason you can play more liberally in a game in which the house is renting your seat is because that money is not attached to a particular pot.
 Conversely, if the house rakes 10 percent, then if I bet $10 and you call $10, $2 (10 percent of the $20 total) will be lost.
-From you perspective as a bettor, that means you’ll only get $18 if you win, you you’re really wagering $10 to win $8.
-This means you need a 5-to-4 advantage (same as 10-to-8) to justify a wager.
+From your perspective as a bettor, that means you’ll only get $18 if you win, so you’re really wagering $10 to win $8.
+This also means you need a 5-to-4 advantage (same as 10-to-8) to justify a wager.

 Well, a huge portion of normally bettable hands have less than a 5-to-4 edge, or even a 10-to-9 edge you’d require in a 5 percent rake game.
 This means that in a rake game, before any cap on the amount that the house will take has been reached, you usually must play and bet only your premium hands.